Status: production‑ready architecture and pilot for a local services marketplace that was later shelved for business reasons (not live today).

 • Device Agnostic: Targets 60fps scrolling performance on low-bandwidth networks, maximizing the addressable market.

-Result: lower map-related API costs and smoother scrolling on mid-range devices, without rewriting your entire stack.
+Result: The architecture was designed and tested to lower map-related API costs and ensure smoother scrolling on mid-range devices once deployed.

 Enterprise Data Modeling